Ponti1999/Big_Data_technologies/README.md

 - Schema: hr / hr

 - Online possibility to reach the database: apex.oracle.com
-    - hr schema has to be created by scripts
+    - HR schema has to be created by scripts